Vetru-Apps/mqtt-dashboard-documentation/docs/tiles.md

 - [Thermostat](tiles/thermostat.md)

 ### Example
-Let's consider a [thermostat](tiles/thermostat.md) compound tile, and suppose we set `home\thermostat` as the *base topic*.
+Let's consider a [thermostat](tiles/thermostat.md) compound tile, and suppose we set `home/thermostat` as the *base topic*.
 Thermostats expose to the user four parameters, namely:

 - **Setpoint**: available as `state` and `command` topic.
 - **Temperature**: available as `state` topic.